lingliao/Transparency-in-CABCDTD/README.md

 Founder, Biomedical Deep Learning LLC

+Our methodology outlined in this case study demonstrated robust performance in classifying benign and malignant breast mammography images, achieving an AUROC of 86.3% [95% CI: 0.842, 0.885] using the CBIS-DDSM mass dataset.
+Additionally, we provided all the code we employed for the entire process, spanning from data preprocessing to model evaluation.
+As the old saying goes, the devil is in the details.
+A complete and annotated codebase is essential for guaranteeing the reproducibility, transparency, effectiveness, and overall reliability of our model, thereby further advancing research communication and improvement in this field.

+Here is the overview of the application of the CBIS-DDSM mass subset for breast cancer diagnosis:

 <div style="text-align: center;">
   <img width="970" alt="image" src="https://github.com/lingliao/Transparency-in-CABCDTD/assets/91222367/93f7aa76-4a39-4534-be60-ba14a795155f">
 </div>

-## Main
-In this study, a case study was conducted utilizing the mass subset from CBIS-DDSM, a high-volume publicly available mammography dataset.
-This subset comprises 1,696 abnormal ROIs and 1,592 corresponding full images obtained from 892 patients.
-An overview of the application of the CBIS-DDSM mass subset for breast cancer diagnosis is presented as above.

 ## Dataset Availability
 The data utilized in this study is downloaded from https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=22516629#2251662935562334b1e043a3a0512554ef512cad